Jewelry in the Caribbean: Buying Tips for Cruise Passengers and Vacationers

 Yes, and it depends.
 Yes, in the sense that it is as safe a purchase that you could make in the United States.
 It depends in the sense that if you have a problem with your purchase and your vacation is short-term, you could have problems returning your item for a refund.

 The United States is full of retail stores that will either sell you what you legitimately believe you are buying or rip you off as well.
-In the world-over it is the same story.
+It is the same story everywhere.
 Please see the video below for more guidance.

 How to Shop for Jewelry in the Caribbean Without Getting Ripped Off